Ensure scaffolding safety on your site

 Can workers refuse unsafe work at height?
 Yes.
 Workers should not be pressured into unsafe work.
 If they raise concerns, you must take them seriously.

 What rescue arrangements are needed?
 You must plan for rescue if someone using fall arrest equipment becomes suspended.
-Suspension trauma can be fatal within 30 minutes - emergency services may not arrive in time.
+Suspension trauma can develop within minutes, so rescue must be prompt - emergency services may not arrive in time.